 , also known as the Shrine of St Cuthbert, is part of the Durham World Heritage Site and dates from 1093.
 Regarded as one of the finest examples of Norman architecture, the Cathedral is sited on a prominent position above the River Wear in the City of Durham and is a major tourist attraction for the area.

-and Chapel is under the ownership of the National Trust and the estate is located in the Derwent Valley, near Burnopfield.
-Gibside was previously owned by the Bowes-Lyon family and although the main house is now a ruin, the chapel remains in tact.
+and Chapel is under the ownership of the National Trust and the estate is located in the Derwent Valley, near Burnopfield - approximately 20 minutes drive.
+Gibside was previously owned by the Bowes-Lyon family and although the main house is now a ruin, the chapel remains in tact and the estate/park areas are all accessible and dog friendly.
 Parts of the estate have been designated as a Site of Special Scientific Interest.

 For enquiries and further information contact North Pennines Electric Bike Network